oneOoneData/TaxProExchange/content/ai/state-of-ai-in-tax-firms-2025.md

 ### 4. Planning & Advisory

-Once compliance is streamlined, the next expansion vector is advisory — where AI has the potential to lift margins and strengthen client relationships.
-Interest is high, but the market is still early: current tools cover slices of planning workflows, yet no “end-to-end AI financial planning” platform exists.
+Once compliance is streamlined, the next expansion vector is advisory, where AI has the potential to lift margins and strengthen client relationships.
+Interest is high, but the market is still early: current tools cover slices of planning workflows, yet no "end-to-end AI financial planning" platform exists.

 **What AI can currently support**
 - Compare tax liability outcomes across states, entity types, or filing positions.